Sudanese organise sporadic protests on Friday before Sunday's demonstrations

 The opposition forces called to take to the streets on Sunday 13 and Tuesday 17 January but Friday "protests have become a ritual" that Sudanese have to perform, said a protester in Omdurman when asked if an opposition group behind the demonstration.

 Reports from different towns across Sudan speak about spontaneous demonstrations after the weekly prayer before to disperse and return home.
-Also, in several areas, the security forces observed the mass without intervention.

 In Khartoum State, this was the case in Wad Nubawi Mosque of Al-Ansar sect of Sadiq al-Mahdi.
 The National Umma Party Secretary-General Sara Nugdalla was seen among the protesters after the Friday prayer.